jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 The Resource Public Key Infrastructure (RPKI) is used to secure inter-domain routing on the internet.
 This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registry System (INRS) through RDAP.
-The Internet Number Registry System (INRS) is composed of Regional Internet Registries (RIRs), National Internet Registries (NIRs), and Local Internet Registries (LIRs).
+The INRS is composed of Regional Internet Registries (RIRs), National Internet Registries (NIRs), and Local Internet Registries (LIRs).

 {mainmatter}